juju/terraform-provider-juju/README.md

 ## Developing the Provider

+__Note:__ Commits provided as part of a PR must be [signed via git](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for the PR to merge.

 ### Planning & Design

 When creating a new resource, datasource or changing a current schema please document the